Porcelain Veneers in Webster Groves, MO

 Veneers provide a dramatic smile makeover, and we can usually achieve the desired results in just two visits to our Webster Groves dental office.
-With proper oral hygiene and regular dental cleanings, porcelain veneers can last as long as ten years.
+With proper oral hygiene and routine dental cleanings in Webster Groves, porcelain veneers can last as long as ten years.

-Once you and Dr. Wenzel decide that veneers are the right option for your smile goals, the process for placing them typically takes place over two or three visits to Webster Groves Dental.
+Once you and Dr. Matthew Wenzel, DMD decide that veneers are the right option for your smile goals, the process for placing them typically takes place over two or three visits to Webster Groves Dental.

 - Step 1: Dr. Wenzel alters the shape of your teeth to accommodate the veneer for a seamless appearance.

 - Step 2: We take impressions of your teeth that we use to create a model and temporary veneers for you to wear while waiting for your final veneers

 - Step 3: We send the model, along with our specifications for color, shape, and size, to a trusted dental lab that prepares your custom veneers.